Deion Sanders Speaks Out About the NFL’s New Minority Hiring Practices

 Deion Sanders tends to be, shall we say, brutally honest.
-In the last 12 months alone, the Pro Football Hall of Fame cornerback ripped everything from the Pro Bowl to the NFL draft process to the Dallas Cowboys’ systemic issues.
+The Pro Football Hall of Fame cornerback has ripped everything from the Pro Bowl and the NFL draft process to the Dallas Cowboys’ systemic issues.

-When he’s not busy preparing for the Tigers’ 2022 season, Sanders is more than happy to discuss the NFL’s latest news and trends.
-As one might expect, the NFL legend had plenty to say about the league’s new minority hiring practices — and, as one might also expect, Sanders isn’t entirely pleased with recent events.
+When he’s not busy coaching the Colorado Buffaloes, Sanders is more than happy to discuss NFL news and trends.
+As one might expect, the NFL legend had plenty to say about the league’s minority hiring practices.
+And, as one might also expect, Sanders isn’t entirely pleased with recent events.

 Deion Sanders admittedly has mixed feelings about the NFL’s new minority hiring practices

-In an attempt to prove the league itself shouldn’t be held accountable for white men holding 27 of a possible 32 head coaching jobs, the NFL recently introduced a new minority hiring plan.
+To prove the league itself shouldn’t be held accountable for white men holding 27 of a possible 32 head coaching jobs, the NFL introduced a new minority hiring plan in 2022.
 Every franchise, even those with a Black head coach, must hire an offensive assistant coach who is either a female or a member of an ethnic or racial minority.

 Although social media seemingly widely praised the initiative, Sanders took a different approach.
-In a recent Instagram video, the 54-year-old admitted he has mixed feelings about the new rules, specifically the idea that teams are required to have a minority assistant as a means of checking a box.
+In an Instagram video, the 55-year-old admitted his mixed feelings about the rules, specifically the idea that teams are required to have a minority assistant as a means of checking a box.

-Sanders included a lengthy caption underneath the video and wrote, “We should never desire what we’re not willing to give & the search for equality must be displayed at all times on & off the fields of life.”
-He also wrote the time will come where Black people will own NFL franchises; as of April 2022, the league has never had a Black majority owner.
+Sanders included a lengthy caption underneath the video.
+He wrote, “We should never desire what we’re not willing to give & the search for equality must be displayed at all times on & off the fields of life.”
+He also wrote the time will come where Black people will own NFL franchises.
+As of June 2022, the league has never had a Black majority owner.

 Sanders said he wants to see college football try learning from the NFL

-Sanders, who coaches at the FCS/Division I-AA level, believes the NCAA should follow in the NFL’s footsteps and add a similar rule to ensure more minority candidates have an opportunity to climb the coaching ladder.
+Sanders, who joined the University of Colorado Boulder football program on December 3, 2022, believes the NCAA should follow in the NFL’s footsteps and add a similar rule to ensure more minority candidates have an opportunity to climb the coaching ladder.

 “College football should mirror pros in all facets.
 Rules, the thought processes of the game, and hiring as well.
 Just imagine if all of college football were mandated to hire a female or a member of an ethnic or racial minority as an offensive assistant coach … that would be awesome.
 I would love to see this implemented in college football.
 I don’t like nothing forced, but I’ll take it.”